libriscv/libriscv/docs/INTEGRATION.md

 > translate_ignore_instruction_limit
 - When enabled, instruction counting is not performed during binary translation, and execution can only stop using another external method.
 This slightly improves performance.
 Default: false

+> translate_use_register_caching
+- When enabled, Machine registers will be put into local stack variables in the binary translation, and loaded and stored more efficiently than unoptimized code.
+This improves code compiled with -O0, or code produced using simpler compilers like TCC.
+Default: Enabled with libtcc, otherwise disabled.

 > cross_compile
 - A vector of cross-compilation methods.
 Each method is invoked during binary translation, as needed.
 If an output already exists, skip.
 A method can be to produce embeddable source files, while another method can be a cross-compiler invocation.
 Windows-compatible MinGW .dll's can be cross-compiled from Linux.